harvzheng/dc4/README.md

 npm run android
 ```

-A new tab should pop up.
+After, a new tab should pop up.
 In the bottom left corner, there should be a QR code.
 Change it from LAN to Tunnel, and then scan the QR code
 *while the Expo app is installed on your phone*.
+Once it runs, the list should appear, with more added the further you scroll down.

 Screenshot:
 ![screenshot of list](https://raw.githubusercontent.com/harvzheng/dc4/master/assets/images/IMG_6456.PNG)